weihaosky/MFuseNet/README.md

 ## Environment setup
-This code has been tested on Ubuntu 16.04, CUDA 9.0, GTX 1080 Ti GPUs.
+This code has been tested on Ubuntu 16.04, CUDA 9.0, two GTX 1080 Ti GPUs.

-### Dependencies:
+**Dependencies**:

 - Python2.7
 - PyTorch (0.4.0+)
 - torchvision (0.2.0+)
+- os, time, numpy, argparse, cv2, matplotlib, PIL

 ## Data Preparation
-The input of the network are the cost volumes obtained by MC-CNN.
+The input of the network are the cost volumes obtained by cost calculation step in stereo matching algorithms.
+They can be calculated by block matching, semi-global matching, graph cuts, deep-network-based methods, etc. The default costs are obtained by MC-CNN.
 Please refer to [MC-CNN](https://github.com/jzbontar/mc-cnn) for computing the cost volumes.

 The training data for three-view fusion are organized as follows:
 ```